kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 If integration tests are not necessary or useful, explain why.
 -->

-Will add a few integration tests:
+Integration tests:
- - Perf tests: Add a few tests into scheduler_perf that look at performance with batching enabled and disabled for a few target scenarios.
+- `scheduler_perf` tests measuring scheduling throughput with batching enabled and disabled for representative scenarios.
- - End-to-end consistency: Add tests that run a set of pods through the scheduler end-to-end with batching enable and disabled.
-Ensure the scheduling decisions are the same.
-Hopefully use same pod spec and node definitions from the signature_consistency_test.
+- End-to-end consistency: Tests running pods through the scheduler end-to-end with batching enabled and disabled, verifying that scheduling decisions are the same.

 <!--
 This question should be filled when targeting a release.